Numbers. Not the friendliest of figures or the easiest to understand sometimes. They can be especially daunting whenever they’re referred to as data.

 Collect the data.
 Decide what method you’d like to use to collect the data you need.
 If you choose to invest in a data-collecting software or system, determine which kind will help best track the data and which will cater best to you and your business.

 Review and assess the data.
 What answers does the data provide?
 What does the data tell you about the areas of your business you are focusing on?

 Respect the data.
 Now that you have the data and have analyzed it, turn it into action.
 Let the data drive your decision-making.

 Let’s apply these steps to the following cleaning business scenario.
 The goal is to use the data to help retain customers.

-A cleaning contractor is working with facility managers on how to be more efficient and thorough with inspections.
+Scenario: A cleaning contractor is working with facility managers on how to be more efficient and thorough with inspections.
 To do this, the cleaning contractor could ask the following questions of his/her clients:

-Follow the below four steps to collect, evaluate, and apply data to help improve your organization’s cleaning inspections:
+Identifying the Answers: Follow the below four steps to collect, evaluate, and apply data to help improve your organization’s cleaning inspections:

 Step No. 1: Find a software that will help manage the answers to your questions in one place, from inspection forms to monitoring trends.
 Select one that will provide the most for what you pay.